Why Menopausal Symptoms May Continue

 Menopause is a time in a woman’s life that can create mixed emotions and various physical symptoms.
 Certainly, menopause is experienced differently for each woman and comes with highs and lows.
 It is commonly associated with a time that women battle hot flashes, weight gain, and mood swings.
 For some, menopause seems to go on and on, and it may feel like there is no end in sight.

 Did you know the duration of menopause symptoms may last from 10 months to four years?
 And some women experience menopausal symptoms that continue past that, and into their seventies!
 Why do some women have shorter experiences of menopausal symptoms while others experience them for decades?
+That's what we'll explore in this article.

 What Happens During Menopause?